-The two short answer questions will ask you to read a short passage.
+The two answer questions will ask you to read a passage.
 You will be then asked to write an explanation or design an experiment.
-Get more tips on answering the short-answer tests on our GED Science page.
+Take time to get more tips on answering the tests on our GED Science page.

-During the test, you can use a handheld calculator.
+During the test, you can use a handheld calculator in your respective testing center.
 You can bring a TI-30XS Multiview Scientific Calculator.
-If you don’t have this calculator, an on-screen calculator will be available for use.
+If you don’t have this calculator, an on-screen calculator will be available for use in the testing center.

 The Science GED test will check whether you can do these things: